paulveillard/cybersecurity-secure-software-supplychain-lifecyle/README.md

 **Stay on top of the latest vulnerabilities and security risks** by making use of trusted content in the form of libraries from popular application frameworks available including Java, Node.js, Python, Go, and packages from Red Hat Enterprise Linux (RHEL).

+### 2)  Maintain a highly available container registry from which to securely access and incorporate attested, curated packages

+> Restrict access to the container registry and the images stored within using granular role-based access controls (RBAC) to reduce risk of unauthorized entry.
+> Securely store and manage images that are used to deploy applications and services, ensuring that only trusted images are used in production.
+> Run rootless container images to install packages and run services safely within the container without impacting the host.